Class Makeup Policy

 To pay the firing fee, you can use a QR code located at the desk by the Square tablet.
 It will direct you to a page to enter your payment information, and then will print a receipt for you to tape on your pot so staff knows that you've paid the oversize fee.

 Day Pass, $25: Guests may purchase a Day Pass and try out the wheel and handbuilding projects on their own.
 Guests must be hosted by an active Indigo Fire student.
 Students may not host more than two guests with Day Passes in a day.
-Guests may use one Day Pass a month.
+Students have unlimited day passes, but each unique guest may only use one per month.
+Day passes expire at the end of the day, and do not grant the guest access on a later date to trim or glaze the pieces made during the day pass.
+The host may trim and glaze these pieces.
 A Day Pass comes with 2lbs of clay, and then the guest may use their host's clay allotment.
-A Day Pass lasts until the end of the day.
 Students are fully responsible for guests they host.

-There is no set limit on how many guests students may bring to see the studio, see their work, and just hangout for a bit.
+There is no set limit on how many guests students may bring to see the studio, see their work, and hangout.
 Please just be respectful and make sure not to disrupt other students.

 Mid-way through the semester and at the end of a semester, the greenware shelves are cleared of forgotten pottery.
 Bone dry, moldy, clearly forgotten pots are recycled to make way for new pots.